16 Marketing Careers and Jobs

-A career in advertising relies on more than creativity, psychology and strategy.
+A career in advertising could have you working at a creative agency or ad agency to create ads for clients.
+The job relies on more than creativity, psychology and strategy.
 The advertising process also depends on managing budgets, clients, contracts, and performance data and analytics.
-If you study advertising as part of a business degree, you'll have plenty of opportunity to use the breadth of your business skills and knowledge.
+If you study advertising as part of a business degree, you'll have plenty of opportunity to use the full range of your business skills and knowledge.

-Job titles: advertising account planner, advertising art director, advertising copywriter, advertising manager, advertising sales director, creative director, media buyer, media coordinator, media director.
+Job descriptions: advertising account planner, advertising art director, advertising copywriter, advertising manager, advertising sales director, creative director, media buyer, media coordinator, media director.

 Job titles: assistant brand manager, brand manager, brand partnerships coordinator, marketing and brand specialist, product development manager, product manager.